 Anthony Castonzo, OT (22nd overall pick in 2011): Firmly entrenched as a solid starter, but not so good where it matters (in pass protection) that he stands out as a win for the team.
 That’s the big challenge for him right now to develop that area of his game.

 Delone Carter, RB (119th overall pick in 2011): Thrust into a lead role, Carter didn’t do enough to convince the powers that be he was the guy for the long haul.

 Chris Rucker, CB (188th overall pick in 2011): Would feature 323 times as a rookie but that wasn’t enough to save him from being cut before the start of year No. 2.

 -0.5: That pick was not put to good use

-Ray Fisher, CB (246th overall pick in 2010): Cut before the start of the 2010 season, Fisher was a compensatory pick that didn’t work out.
+Ray Fisher, CB (247th overall pick in 2010): Seventh-rounder who was released before the start of his first year in the league.

 -1.0: What a waste!